-Montenegro: Pljevlja will earn 6 billion EUR by coal mining12.
-March 2014. / SEE Energy News
+Montenegro: Pljevlja will earn 6 billion EUR by coal mining, SEE Energy News

 Pljevlja, Montenegrin town on the border with Serbia, will earn 6 billion EUR by coal mining; it was released from the Coal mine in that city.

 Only five new coal basins will bring more than 2 billion EUR to the state, according to the survey report of mineral resources in Pljevlja, delivered to Montenegrin media.

 The survey, conducted by engineers of Pljevlja coal mine, showed a large reserve of mineral resources, metals and non-metals, and hydropower potential.